AlanCowap-OCJA2015/Text-Based-Adventure-Game/README.md

 | @item                    |        |           |      |          |
 | @direction               |        |           |      |          |

-### Node hierarchy
+#### Node hierarchy

-#### @action_id
+##### @action_id

-    @verb - The verb for the player to use to perform this action, i.e. ìGOî, ìLOOKî
+  @verb - The verb for the player to use to perform this action, i.e. ‚ÄúGO‚Äù, ‚ÄúLOOK‚Äù

-    @action_description - A descriptive term for this action, e.g. ìyou examine the $nî
+  @action_description - A descriptive term for this action, e.g. ‚Äúyou examine the $n‚Äù

   @action_on_description - Description when doing this action on something

   @needs_noun - If used, an error message for when verb is used with no noun

-#### @direction_id
+##### @direction_id

   @description - Description for this direction

-    @noun - Nouns to be used by player for this direction, e.g. ìE, EASTî
+  @noun - Nouns to be used by player for this direction, e.g. ‚ÄúE, EAST‚Äù

-#### @location_id
+##### @location_id

   @description - The description for this location

   @action - Actions available at this location

   @item - Items initially at this location

   @direction - A direction out of this location

-#### @item_id
+##### @item_id

-    @name - Identifier for player to use for this item, e.g. ìboxî, ìlarge boxî.
+  @name - Identifier for player to use for this item, e.g. ‚Äúbox‚Äù, ‚Äúlarge box‚Äù.
 Multiple names can be defined, with the program matching the most general one unless more than one is in the current location or inventory.

   @description - Description of this object

   @actions_on - Actions which can be performed on this item

   @actions_with - Actions which can be performed with this item